Corrigendum: Conical plurisubharmonic measure and new cross theorems: Introduction and statement of the main results

 This theorem describes the stable character of the the conical plurisubharmonic measure $\omega(\cdot,A,D) $ along the conical approach regions at all density points relative to $A.$ It sharpens the previous results of A. Sadullaev (see \cite{sa}) and B. Coupet (see \cite{co}) where the estimate $\omega(\cdot,A,D)<1$ on $D$ was obtained.
 Our proof relies on the use of families of analytic discs attached to $M$ and on some fine estimates of plurisubharmonic functions.

 This paper is organized as follows.

-We begin Section 2 by collecting some results of the method of attaching analytic discs to a generic manifold.
-Next, we develop necessary estimates for the conical plurisubharmonic measure and then prove the Main Theorem.
-Section 3 concludes the article with various applications of the Main Theorem in the theory of separately holomorphic mappings.
+We begin Section 2 by collecting some results of the method of attaching analytic discs to a generic manifold in the spirit of Coupet's work \cite{co}.
+Next, we develop necessary estimates for the conical plurisubharmonic measure and then prove Theorem \ref{main_thm}.
+Section 3 concludes the article with various applications of Theorem \ref{main_thm} in the theory of separately holomorphic mappings.

-{\it{\bf Acknowledgment.}} The paper was written while the author was visiting the Universit\'e Pierre et Marie Curie, the Universit\'e Paris-Sud XI and the Korea Institute for Advanced Study (KIAS).
-He wishes to express his gratitude to these organizations.
+{\it{\bf Acknowledgment and comments.}} The first version of the paper has been published in \cite{nv3}, but fortunately in March 2011 Malgorzata Zajecka (Krak\'ow) found a gap therein.
+Namely, the author claimed in the proof of Theorem 2.1 in \cite{nv3} that this theorem should follow implicitly from Th\'eor\`eme 2 in \cite{co}.
+However, this claim is not correct.
+The present version has filled this gap.
+But the main idea of the proof is always the same as in \cite{nv3}.
+More specifically, we first construct analytic discs attached to a given generic manifold, and then apply estimates for plurisubharmonic functions.
+In the construction of analytic discs Theorem 2.1 in \cite{nv3} has to be replaced by Proposition \ref{prop_Coupet} and \ref{prop_VA} below.
+Since the subsequent steps rely on this construction, the details of the proof are different from those given in \cite{nv3}.
+However, the strategy as well as the lemmas are almost unchanged in comparison with \cite{nv3}.